SEARCH ENGINE OPTIMIZATION

 Domain Authority (DA) is primarily a measure of the how many other websites link to your site and the quality of those links.
 One of the ways to gauge your Domain Authority is with a handy-dandy tool from Moz that will give your page a score on a 100-point, logarithmic scale.

 New websites always start with a 1.0 but the “logarithmic” part means it’s easier to boost your score from 1 to 10 than it is to get from 90 to 100.
 Interpreting whether your score is “good” or “bad” is a bit more nuanced.
 DA serves as an indicator of how you measure up against competitors so this can be highly industry-specific.

-The Tennants of the SEO Faith
+The Different Flavors of SEO

 Your site needs to be fast, optimally set up for search engines and easy for users to find all that great content.